circleci/circleci-docs/jekyll/_cci2/using-shell-scripts.md

 ### Use ShellCheck

-[ShellCheck](https://github.com/koalaman/shellcheck) is a shell script static analysis tool that saves you from yourself, regardless of your level of shell scripting experience.
+[ShellCheck](https://github.com/koalaman/shellcheck) is a shell script static analysis tool that gives warnings and suggestions for bash/sh shell scripts.

 ShellCheck works best with CircleCI when you add it as a separate job in your `.circleci/config.yml` file.